wea-f/ByePassHub/mainUnblockers.md

 ### Be sure to scroll all the way down for ALL links.
 I've got these links from multiple sources.
 Like haleyschool.com, [chromebook-utilities](https://github.com/S-PScripts/chromebook-utilities), [io.forums (forum number 14464)](https://iogames.forum/t/list-of-all-the-working-unbl0cked-pr0xies-for-school-dec-2023/14464), [this list](https://docs.google.com/document/d/1nK6tJb-sxfrrQJM9bSWcAV-Fo7jHasd_dWpj4VEVg5E/edit) plus from a list that my friends and I made.
  ### FYI: <br>
-  I have CK Authenticator G3 and a internet filter. github.io links are blocked, so is pages.dev links, replit, vercel, herokuaiopp, railway, glitch, cyclic, koyeb, render, ALL are blocked. <br>
+  For me, github.io links are blocked, so is pages.dev links, replit, vercel, herokuapp, railway, glitch, cyclic, koyeb, and render domains ALL are blocked, so this list DOES NOT include them. <br>
-  A prxy is an unblocker. <br>
+  A proxy is an unblocker, used for searching anything up on Google or going to any website. <br>
   Examples of apps are like youtube, discord, roblox, AI, pinterest, and more. <br> Examples of games is Moto X3M, Cookie Clicker, 1v1.LOL, Bitlife, etc. <br>
-  #### Links MAY be down during school or any time. <br>
+  #### Some links MAY be down during school or any time. <br>
   #### here is an [url opener](https://www.openallurls.com/) to save some time.

 ## website title | what it contains | any note if needed